mitre/fieldmanual/sphinx-docs/Basic-Usage.md

 Facts can be added or modified through the GUI by navigating to *Advanced -> Sources* and clicking on '+ add row'.

-## What is a source?
+## Fact sources

-A source is a collection of facts that you have grouped together.
+A fact source is a collection of facts that you have grouped together.
 A fact source can be applied to an operation when you start it, which gives the operation facts to fill in variables with.

-Sources can be added or modified through the GUI by navigating to *Advanced -> Sources*.
+Fact sources can be added or modified through the GUI by navigating to *Advanced -> Sources*.

-## What is a rule?
+## Rules

-A Rule is a way of restricting or placing boundaries on CALDERA.
+A rule is a way of restricting or placing boundaries on CALDERA.
 Rules are directly related to facts and should be included in a fact sheet.

 Rules act similar to firewall rules and have three key components: fact, action, and match

-1. **Fact** specifies the name of the fact that the rule will apply to.
+1. **Fact** specifies the name of the fact that the rule will apply to
-2. **Action** (ALLOW,DENY) will allow or deny the fact from use if it matches the rule.
+2. **Action** (ALLOW, DENY) will allow or deny the fact from use if it matches the rule
-3. **Match** regex rule on a fact's value to determine if the rule applies.
+3. **Match** regex rule on a fact's value to determine if the rule applies

 During an operation, the planning service matches each link against the rule-set, discarding it if any of the fact assignments in the link match a rule specifying DENY and keeping it otherwise.
 In the case that multiple rules match the same fact assignment, the last one listed will be given priority.

 **Example**

 ```
 rules:
   - action: DENY